pulp/pulp/docs/sphinx/dev-guide/client/index.rst

 ---------------------

 Your extension should define a method that will be an entry point.
-It should accept one argument, and the convention is to use this definition:
+It should accept one argument and return ``None``.
+The convention is to use this definition:

 ::